inveniosoftware/docs-invenio-rdm/docs/maintenance/operations/demosite.md

 oc exec web-18-wlbqs /bin/bash -c
 ```
 - Then you need to wipe and re-create the content.
 All the `invenio` commands needed
-are available in the `wipe-recreate.sh` script.
+are available in the `wipe_recreate.sh` script.
 You just need to run it.
 In case you
 need to cross-check anything (e.g. assets creation) the instance path is `/opt/invenio/var/instance/`.

+The script loads the vocabularies eagerly, which is the slow part of the run and
+takes around 10 minutes.
+It queues the demo records instead, and the worker
+creates them afterwards, so search stays empty for a while.

 **3. Upgrade the production site**